newtwizard/newtwizard.github.io/_posts/2024-07-08-weird-sea-creatures.md

 Can you blame it?
 It cried for generations, and in all that time you never answered.

 Once it has fed on its brothers and sisters and their children, it ceases crying and wriggles back into the sea.
-It has another mother now, and she will birth it a third time.
+It has another mother now.

 ### starstruck giant
 *6+3d6 feet tall - arms same length.*